Tamizh019/CropYield_Prediction/README.md

 - **Dashboard:** See cool charts and stats about the data you uploaded (like which state performs best).

 ## How to run it?
 It's super easy.
-I made a script for it.
+We made a script for it.
 1. Just double-click the file named **`run.bat`**.
 2. It will install everything and start the website for you.
 3. Open `http://127.0.0.1:5000` in your browser.